Maikuolan/Common/_docs/YAML.md

 The YAML class does not support callables, closures, or objects.
 If objects, closures, or callables are supplied to reconstruct, a fatal error will occur.
 Don't ever do this.

 The YAML class allows YAML data to contain comments.
-The YAML class considers all data, beginning with a non-escaped hash (or number sign; `#`), and ending at any valid line ending (e.g., `\n`, `\r`), to be a comment.
-Therefore, all hashes, within any valid strings, within any unprocessed YAML data, should be escaped (i.e., `\#`), in order to be processed correctly by the YAML class.
+The YAML class considers all data, beginning with a non-escaped hash (`#`), and ending at any valid line ending (e.g., `\n`, `\r`), to be a comment.
+Therefore, all hashes *not* intended to indicate the beginning of a comment should be properly escaped (i.e., `\#`), in order to ensure the YAML data is processed as intended.

 Within unprocessed YAML data, integers, floats, booleans, null, and hexadecimal data should never be quoted.
 Quoting for strings is optional, and it generally doesn't matter whether you choose to quote strings (i.e., quoting for strings is not strict).
 However, strings should always be quoted if the intended data type would otherwise be ambiguous.
 For example, `Foo: "false"`, `Foo: "123"`, and `Foo: "12.3"` would all result in strings, whereas `Foo: false`, `Foo: 123`, and `Foo: 12.3` would result in a boolean, an integer, and a float respectively.
 Quoting for keys is treated in the same manner as quoting for values.